sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

     sage: A.category()
     Category of vector spaces with basis over Rational Field

+..
+TODO:: how to use a proper link here and below?

 We can look at the available categories from the documentation in the reference manual: http://sagemath.com/doc/reference/categories.html